 The truth is that sunflower seeds are full of fats.
 And we are not only talking about the good kind of fats, either.
-While seeds from, say, pumpkins carry an abundance of beneficial amino acids and zinc, they also have some fat – about 20 grams per 50 grams of pumpkin seeds, only half of them being omega-6 fatty acids.
+While seeds from pumpkins carry an abundance of beneficial amino acids and zinc, they also have some fat – about 20 grams per 50 grams of pumpkin seeds, only half of them being omega-6 fatty acids.
 For that reason, you would want to eat pumpkin seeds with measure.
 In contrast, sunflower seeds carry an enormous amount of fat in the form of omega-6 fatty acids.
 Only 50 grams of these seeds bring you a whopping 25 grams of fat, most of it being of the omega-6 variety!

-By now you may be wondering what’s so bad about the omega-6 kind of acids.
+So what’s so bad about the omega-6 kind of acids?
 Unfortunately, this kind of linoleic acid encourages inflammation, especially when it is not consumed in the appropriate ratio in respect to its counterpart – the omega-3 fatty acid.
 Omega-6 fatty acids can cause you acne, but also other physical problems such as joint pain and even concentration problems.

 This tasty little snack can cause you even more unexpected harm.
 Although they certainly don’t look like it, these seeds contain lectins – toxins which mess with your digestive system, as well as – you guessed it – with your skin.
 Not only do these toxins affect your complexion immediately after consumption, but they can also trigger more severe skin reactions as they build up in your system.

 Aflatoxins result from a certain kind of mold in store-bought seeds, which develops due to inadequate conditions such as a moist environment.
 The problem with these toxins is that they intensify your acne.
 Basically, they suck out your antioxidants, and thus, trigger further irritation for you.
 They are also found in other commercially-produced foods like chocolate, coffee and other types of nuts.
-In fact, more than half of the seeds that come from certain third-world countries like Tanzania turned out to contain hefty amounts of aflatoxins (more than ten percent of which contained intolerably high amounts).
+In fact, more than half of the seeds that come from certain third-world countries like Tanzania turned out to contain hefty amounts of aflatoxins (more than 10 percent of which contained intolerably high amounts).

 With all these toxic components within sunflower seeds, it comes as no surprise that some people are even allergic to the seeds.
-It is hence better to avoid them at all costs – whether or not you suffer from acne.
+It is better to avoid them at all costs – whether or not you suffer from acne.

-Although sunflower seed oil’s linoleic acid’s inflammation-figting properties had been found to be beneficial when used as a topical remedy, the results of ingesting the seeds were quite different.
+Although sunflower seed oil’s linoleic acid’s inflammation-fighting properties had been found to be beneficial when used as a topical remedy, the results of ingesting the seeds were quite different.
 A two-week 2014 experiment found that sunflower seed consumption had a positive correlation with acne.

 The test subjects amounted to 50 young persons, about 70 of which were women.
 They were divided into two segments – the first one cut out sunflower seeds from their diet and the second one consumed 25 grams of them every single day.
 As it was expected, the control group’s condition remained the same.
 However, the other half of the test subjects began experiencing much more severe breakouts.
 Their acne soared by 24.2 points on the acne severity index scale.
 The hike in the control group was only by 4.1 points.

-Indeed, sunflower seeds provide you with amino acids, about 400 milligrams of lysine and with 620 milligrams of the extremely helpful substance called glycene, per each 50 grams of seeds that you consume.
-Glycene is an excellent aide against breakouts, as it stimulates your skin’s manufacturing of collagen.
+Indeed, sunflower seeds provide you with amino acids, about 400 milligrams of lysine and with 620 milligrams of the extremely helpful substance called glycine, per each 50 grams of seeds that you consume.
+Glycine is an excellent aide against breakouts, as it stimulates your skin’s manufacturing of collagen.
 It also encourages your body’s glutathione production.
 The seeds of sunflowers are less potent than the seeds of pumpkins in this respect, but still provide ample resources of skin-aiding elements.

 Sunflower seeds are generally excellent providers of antioxidants.
-Moreover, they also carry various other components which can improve your complexion.
+They also carry various other components which can improve your complexion.
 Their zinc is at more than 30 percent of your recommended daily dosage, and their selenium is at almost 80 percent of it.
 The skin vitamin, vitamin E comes at you at almost 70 percent more than your recommended daily dosage – something that pumpkin seeds could never provide you with!
 Additionally, sunflower seeds give you almost your entire daily dosage of magnesium.

 If all of this wasn’t enough, sunflower seeds make it really easy for your body to absorb these healthy nutrients.
 This is because their levels of phytic acid, which binds minerals together, is at 900-1800 milligrams per a tiny portion (still less than pumpkin seeds).
 This gives you easy access to the helpful minerals.

 Taking all of these benefits into consideration, why is that we consider sunflower seeds so bad for skin?
-Well, first of all, let us not forget the ginormous amounts of omega-6 fatty acids that they bring to the table.
+First of all, let us not forget the huge amounts of omega-6 fatty acids that they bring to the table.
 Moreover, in order to reap the goods of these seeds, you would have to be consuming them on a really regular basis.
 That is the only way to efficiently increase your selenium and vitamin E intake.